Barbados Community College: GED Radio 106.1FM

 The college's radio station, Radio GED, gives students of mass communication broadcasting experience.
 The station has a 20-watt transmitter reaching a six-mile radius.
 The radio station is a student operated initiative and offers a combination of talk radio and campus news.

 Students Guild

 The Barbados Community College Students' Guild Council is responsible for representing the Barbados Community College's student body, known as the Student Guild.
 The Student Guild Council mainly consists of the President, vice-president, 2nd Vice President, Ex-Officio Vice President, Treasurer and Secretary.
-As of 2022/23, these positions are filled by Joshua Harris, Tifanny Sattaur, Shakalah Rock, Abi Tannis, Ashliy Grant and Destinee Walthrus respectively.
+As of 2022/23, these positions are filled by Joshua Harris, Kellia Baptiste, Shakalah Rock, Abi Tannis, Ashliy Grant and Destinee Walthrus respectively.

 The Student Guild Council is elected each academic year through a college-wide election, usually held in the college's library.

 In addition to the elected members, there are members appointed to the Guild Council.
 These are mainly: